mqtt-tools/mqttwarn/README.md

 to subscribe to. _mqttwarn_ handles each message received on this subscription by handing it off to one or more service targets.

-The section name is the topic name.
+The section name is the topic name (can be overridden using the `topic` option).
 Consider the following example:

 ```ini
 [icinga/+/+]